 Jump to be eye level with a dinosaur

 As we explored the grounds, it was hard not to ignore the happy screams and sights of kids getting air on a bungee trampoline aptly titled Jurassic Jump.
-My kids wanted to test out their jumping skills, and once they got harnessed in, they really got some height (harnessed riders can jump 5 to 25 feet).
+My kids wanted to test out their jumping skills, and once they got harnessed in, they got some height (harnessed riders can jump 5 to 25 feet).
 Even though they went high, I felt they did a good job keeping it safe for all ages.
 When they finished, they received their last stamp and reached super paleontologist level—my kids were happy to have such an honor and high-fived each other for the prehistoric recognition.

 Field Station: Dinosaurs food, gifts, and events